 When do I need to fill out a “Request to Search” Document?

-- Whenever you want to conduct a national search for a new faculty member of any rank/title/tenure status.
+- Whenever you want to conduct a national search for a new career-track faculty member

 Am I required to use the “Request to Search” document to hire T/TT faculty members?